carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 <a href="../fig/venn_t0_GET_HOMOLOGUES.svg">
   <img src="../fig/venn_t0_GET_HOMOLOGUES.svg" alt="Venn diagram of core genomes generated by GET_HOMOLOGUES clustering algorithms.
-                                                	1105 BDBH clusters are labelled in red, 1115 COG are marked in green and 1110 OMCL in blue.
+                                           		 1105 BDBH clusters are labeled in red, 1115 COG are marked in green and 1110 OMCL in blue.
                                            		 1077 consensus clusters were detected by three algorithms." />
 </a>

 > ## Exercise 1: Comparing clustering algorithms